SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Hosting_and_HA/DM_selfhosted_and_StaaS.md

 uid: DM_selfhosted_and_StaaS
 ---

 # DataMiner nodes self-hosted

-Looking for hassle free database storage instead?
-We can offer Storage as a Service (StaaS) – a powerful option where we manage the storage for you and have you save on infrastructure & IT maintenance costs.
+If you are looking for hassle-free database storage, the best solution for you is our Storage as a Service (StaaS).
+This is a powerful option where we manage the storage for you, so you can save on infrastructure & IT maintenance costs.
 This means your DataMiner System will immediately benefit from being connected to a scalable and user-friendly cloud-native storage platform.
-Gone are the days of estimating your storage requirements in advance, placing specific VM orders, or configuring complex Cassandra and Elasticsearch clusters with the necessary replication and backup.
+You will no longer need to estimate your storage requirements in advance, place specific VM orders, or configure complex Cassandra and Elasticsearch clusters with the necessary replication and backup.

-StaaS enables to connect your DataMiner System to a scalable and easy-to-use storage platform, without the effort of setting up and managing your own Cassandra and Elasticsearch cluster.
-You keep your DataMiner nodes self-hosted, and can use the above mentioned redundancy/high availability capabilities on these nodes, but we take care of the database nodes and redundancy implementations.
+With StaaS, you can connect your DataMiner System to a scalable and easy-to-use storage platform, without the effort of setting up and managing your own Cassandra and Elasticsearch cluster.
+You keep your DataMiner nodes self-hosted, and you can use our redundancy/high-availability capabilities on these nodes, but we take care of the database nodes and redundancy implementation.

-With DataMiner Storage as a Service (STaaS), you can simply connect your DataMiner System to dataminer.services in a few clicks, and start enjoying fast, secure, and reliable storage:
+With DataMiner Storage as a Service (STaaS), you can connect your DataMiner System to dataminer.services in a few clicks, and start enjoying fast, secure, and reliable storage:

-- Effortless storage management: no need to mess around with storage clusters or VMs
+- Effortless storage management: No need to mess around with storage clusters or VMs.
-- Easy installation: installed in just a few clicks
+- Easy installation: Installed in just a few clicks.
-- High scalability: start small and grow as you go
+- High scalability: Start small and grow as you go.
-- Cost-effective: only pay for what you use
+- Cost-effective: Only pay for what you use.
-- Fast, secure & reliable: learn more about how we keep dataminer.services safe and secure
+- Fast, secure & reliable: Learn more about how we keep dataminer.services safe and secure.

 *Grow as you go*